Is Squatting Legal in Arizona?

 Evictions

-Evictions are a key part of squatting law and can make a big difference in the amount of time you have to remove the squatter from your property.
+Evictions are a vital part of squatting law and can make a big difference in the amount of time you have to remove the squatter from your property.
 This is a critical step in the process, so be sure to serve an eviction notice as soon as possible after you suspect squatting.

-In addition to serving an eviction notice, filing an unlawful detainer lawsuit is important to ensure that you can evict the squatter.
+In addition to serving an eviction notice, filing an unlawful detainer lawsuit is essential to ensure that you can evict the squatter.
 This will give you a court order to physically remove the squatter from your property and remove any belongings they may have left behind.

-Once you’ve won your eviction, you can start collecting money from the squatter to pay for the unlawful detainer lawsuit’s costs and reimburse yourself for any damage they caused to your property.
+Once you’ve won your eviction, you can start collecting money from the settler to pay for the unlawful detainer lawsuit’s costs and reimburse yourself for any damage they caused to your property.
 If you’re unsure how to handle this process, it’s best to call an attorney.

 Adverse possession is a legal claim allowing squatters to get ownership of a property if they have occupied it openly and continuously for a certain period.
 The squatter must also have paid property taxes during the time they’ve been occupying the property.